Renewable Energy

 Lewis, Thurston, Grays Harbor Counties, Washington

-Anchor QEA is leading a team of consultants in the preparation and analysis of a comprehensive set of long-term actions to reduce flood damage and restore aquatic species habitat in the 2,400-square-mile Chehalis Basin as part of the Chehalis Basin Strategy.
+Anchor QEA leads a team of consultants in the preparation and analysis of a comprehensive set of long-term actions to reduce flood damage and restore aquatic species habitat in the 2,400-square-mile Chehalis Basin.

-To date, Anchor QEA inventoried the basin and authored and managed the completion of the Programmatic State Environmental Policy Act Environmental Impact Statement (EIS), a project-specific EIS, and numerous technical studies, including studies assessing hydrologic and hydraulic conditions, geomorphic and sediment transport, water quality, fish population and habitat, wetland, and wildlife inventory, land use, economic conditions, and cultural resources.
+Anchor QEA has inventoried the basin and authored and managed the completion of the Programmatic State Environmental Policy Act Environmental Impact Statement (EIS), a project-specific EIS, and numerous technical studies assessing hydrologic and hydraulic conditions; geomorphic and sediment transport; water quality; fish population; habitat, wetland, and wildlife inventory; land use; economic conditions; and cultural resources.

 We look forward to continuing the conversation.